Andrercouto/SeazoneCase/README.md

 ### Installing

-For running the aplication, the >	virtualenv library
+For running the aplication, the <code>virtualenv</code> library must be properly installed.
+Otherwise:

+<code>pip install virtualenv</code>